Lord Howe Island Tour Bookings

 Lord Howe Island is almost unique among small Pacific Ocean islands in that its mountains have sufficient altitude for the development of true cloud forest on their summits.

-A small population of little cave bats still occurs.
+A small population of little cave bats still exist.
 No other indigenous native mammals are known.
 There are at least 129 native and introduced bird species.
 Lord Howe is now the only known breeding ground for providence petrel although it also probably breeds on Ball’s Pyramid.
 Fleshy-footed shearwater breed in substantial numbers on Lord Howe, with possibly half the world’s population present.
 Other important species breeding within the preserve include Kermadec petrel, black-winged petrel, wedge-tailed shearwater, little shearwater, white-bellied storm petrel, masked booby, red-tailed tropic bird, Sooty tern, noddy and grey ternlet.
 Several migratory wader species are regular visitors to the island.

 The terrestrial and freshwater crustacea include a freshwater crab and a freshwater prawn.